 For example, employee incentives and gamification reinforce lessons in a fun way.
 When it comes to the dynamic knowledgebase, employees who complete their onboarding program can receive an initial badge.
 They then get points toward a new badge or perks for commenting on items in the knowledgebase that their peers or supervisors like and find useful.
 As an employee’s status improves, he or she may be granted access to write or edit their own content.

 An innovative learning organization also includes a “living” knowledgebase for employees to use.
 The key to a good knowledgebase is not what goes into it, but how it’s designed.
 Static, text-based training materials are replaced by a dynamic, interactive, searchable knowledge system.
 Simply designed multimedia content, such as images and video, allow associates to find answers on-the-fly during customer calls, or in other short timeframes.
 It incorporates employee notes, comments, and updates to create two-way collaboration that increases the relevance and usefulness of information.
 Triggers and keywords within the first moments of a customer conversation serve up relevant call flows, content, and other data to associates so they are ready with information more quickly.

 Each of these aspects creates more effective and efficient customer interactions.
-Calls are resolved more quickly, repeat calls drop, agent productivity increases, fewer calls are transferred, and customer satisfaction improves.
+Calls are resolved more quickly, repeat calls drop, associate productivity increases, fewer calls are transferred, and customer satisfaction improves.

 Five ways to take employee learning to the next level

 While it’s important to evolve employee learning and development, it can be a challenging endeavor.
 We recommend five best practices to help get started on the journey.

 1. Look outside the healthcare industry